alexeyza/alexeyza.github.io/_posts/2018-01-08-teaching-information-visulization.markdown

 <img src="/assets/article_images/2018-01-08-teaching-information-visulization/nightingale-mortality.jpg" alt="Florence Nightingale's 1858 diagram of the causes of mortality in the army (source: Wikipedia).
 She's credited with developing the polar area diagram chart.">
 </center>

-For some modern examples, the ["Information is Beautiful" Awards](https://www.informationisbeautifulawards.com/showcase?award=2017&type=awards) website showcases interesting award winning examples.
+For more modern examples, the ["Information is Beautiful" Awards](https://www.informationisbeautifulawards.com/showcase?award=2017&type=awards) website showcases interesting award winning examples.
 These projects were awarded for excellence and beauty in data visualizations.

 ## Software and Tools